Post

 docker network create homelab

 This network needs to be created only once.
-All your docker-compose files will reference this network, allowing Caddy to reach the backend services by their container names.
+All your docker-compose files reference this network, allowing Caddy to reach the backend services by their container names.

 Docker Compose Setup